Quantum theory of molecular orientations: Outlook

-Our systematic procedure takes in a molecular geometry and yields its admissible state space, subject to constraints due to the molecule's symmetry and spin statistics.
-We show that the rotation-spin states of a molecular species host an induced representation \cite{Mackey_induced_1952,carter_lectures_1995,coleman_induced_1968,Inui_group_1990,chirikjian_engineering_2000,folland_course_2016} of the group of lab-based rotations, induced by an irreducible representation, or irrep, of the molecule's symmetry subgroup.
-While all classical rigid-body state spaces correspond to trivial inducing irreps, spin statistics restrictions yield non-trivial irreps.
-Molecular species with such state spaces have no classical analogue and admit two interesting and potentially useful features.
+In technical terms, we show that the rotation-spin states of a nuclear spin isomer host an induced representation \cite{mackey_induced_1952,mackey1968induced,coleman_induced_1968,Inui_group_1990,carter_lectures_1995,chirikjian_engineering_2000,folland_course_2016} of the group of lab-based rotations, induced by an irreducible representation, or irrep, of the molecule's symmetry subgroup.
+While all classical rigid-body state spaces correspond to trivial inducing irreps, spin-statistics restrictions yield non-trivial irreps. nuclear spin isomers with such state spaces have no classical analogue and admit two interesting and potentially useful features.

-\prg{Intrinsic entanglement} The first feature is that symmetry and spin-statistics force the rotational and nuclear-spin degrees of freedom to \textit{always} be entangled.
-This result holds for the entire admissible molecular species' state space, and is \textit{independent} of any particular Hamiltonian.
-To our (limited) knowledge, this is the first instance of symmetry-induced entanglement in a physical system.
-Since molecules straddle the boundary between the quantum and the classical, our result provably tips them further toward the former, purely through the use of symmetry and spin statistics.
+\nw{ \prg{Complete entanglement} The first feature is that symmetry and spin-statistics force the rotational and nuclear-spin degrees of freedom to \textit{always} be entangled.
+This entanglement is present in the entire molecular isomers' state space, and is \textit{independent} of and \textit{unaffected} by any symmetric Hamiltonian.
+While the numerical spectroscopy community has long had to deal with this effect, it is worth highlighting that it represents possibly the first instance of symmetry-induced entanglement in a physical system.

+We systematically quantify the strength of this entanglement in terms of properties of the molecule's symmetry group.
+Molecules straddle the spectrum between the quantum and the classical, and our entanglement classification rigorously determines the degree of ``quantumness'' of any given molecule.
+We find that molecules with non-Abelian symmetry groups skew toward the quantum end of this spectrum.